"Sacred Plunder of the Fourth Crusade"

-Medieval scholar, Dr. Amy Livingstone, will discuss the stories told by the images crafted in the stained glass windows of Chartres Cathedral.
-Please join us in the Community Engagement Center on Tuesday, December 2, at 7 PM.
-Click here to learn more aabout the event.
+Medieval scholar Dr. David Perry, will discuss the sack of Constantinople during the Fourth Crusade.
+Please join us in the Community Engagement Center on Thursday, February 5, at 6 PM.
 Parking is free.
-See here for parking directions.
+Click here to learn more about the event.
+Parking directions can be accessed here.

 History lets you be a time-traveler, exploring the past just as you would another country.
 You might march with Hannibal against Rome, watch your great-grandmother disembark at Ellis Island, overthrow slavery in Haiti, or change science forever by sailing on the Beagle with Charles Darwin.
 And like any traveler, you’ll come home with great stories and a new way of looking at your world.